SPAN Courses for Fall 2026

 Description: |

 Introduction to spoken and written Spanish; stress on interactive approach.
-Extensive and varied activities, including oral presentations, cultural readings and recordings, and video program. |
+Extensive and varied activities, including oral presentations, cultural readings and recordings, and video resources. |

 |